HikvIneH/basick/CRUD/README.md

 ## GO
 Go Version:
 - `GO1.12`
-> This version of go is already support
+> This version of go is already supporting
 > the go module, so we can work outside
 > of the GOPATH src directory.